kostaslbc/gps-tracker/README.md

 3. Double click Upload Sender_File_433.bat for the sender board.
 This will flash Sender board.

-# What to expect.
+# What to expect
 Receiver:
-The receiver shows The Latitude and Longitude of the sender board as soon as gps has locked position.
+Displays the latitude and longitude of the sender unit once a GPS fix has been acquired.
-These values retain even if the battery is depleted.
+Coordinates remain stored and visible even if the battery is depleted.
-The screen also shows Rssi, SNR and Frequency error.
+Screen additionally shows RSSI, SNR, and frequency error.
-The on board led blinks when a signal is received.
+The onboard LED blinks whenever a signal is received.

-Sender:
+Sender
-The gps values are send when change location happens.
+Transmits GPS coordinates whenever the location changes.
-When the on board PRG button is pressed for more than 5 seconds the receiver will start siren via the buzzer for 30 seconds.
+Holding the onboard PRG button for more than 5 seconds triggers the receiver to activate its buzzer, producing a siren for 30 seconds.

 Max distance achieved (at 300 m altitude) → 16km.